The Manual is a dating book for men. It has some good mindsets and dating advice mixed with some less good content.

 By doing this, he completely invades the personal space of the group, interrupts the conversation (..) demonstrating his confidence loud and clear.

-That’s quite crude, and it also demonstrates a major lack of emotional intelligence.
-And while it can be attractive in some instances, social intelligence is a highly prized quality by many women -especially high quality women-.
+And while it can be attractive in some instances, social intelligence is a highly prized quality by many women -especially high-quality women-.

 - Approach from the front and never from the side